transdigiware/blockchain/howto/ibp-console-join-network.md

 ### Creating the peer organization MSP
 {: #ibp-console-join-network-create-peers-org2}

 Now that we have created the peer's CA and used it to **register** our organization identities, we need to create a formal definition of the peer's organization, which is known as the Membership Services Provider (MSP) definition.
-Many peers can belong to an organization. **You do not need to create a new organization every time you create a peer.** Because this is the first time that we go through the tutorial, we will create the MSP ID for this organization.
+Many peers can belong to an organization. **You do not need to create a new organization every time you create a peer.** Because this is the first time that we go through the tutorial, we will create the MSP definition for this organization.
 During the process of creating the MSP, we are going to generate certificates for the `org2admin` identity and add them to our Wallet.

 1. Navigate to the **Organizations** tab in the left navigation and click **Create MSP definition**.
 2. On the first panel, enter `Org2 MSP` as the organization MSP display name and `org2msp` and as the MSP ID.
 If you plan to specify an MSP other than `org2msp`, make sure to review the guidelines for MSP names in the tooltip.
 Click **Next**.